Best Online Master’s Degrees in: Journalism

 Many students who complete master’s programs in journalism continue their established careers as reporters, correspondents, and broadcast news analysts.
 Their job responsibilities will vary based on their rank and industry, but common tasks include newswriting, feature writing, editing, news blogging, interviewing sources for news stories, fact-checking, and beat reporting for various media organizations.
 Reporters and correspondents are projected to face an 8% decline in employment between 2010 and 2020 due in large part to newspapers losing readership and broadcast news shows losing viewership, while job growth of 10% is expected for broadcast news analysts, according to the U.S. Bureau of Labor Statistics (BLS).

 Other journalists may pursue careers as editors, a field which encompasses copy editors, publication assistants, executive editors, assistant editors, and managing editors.
-Little change in employment through 2020 is projected for these professionals, who earned a median salary of $51,470 as of May 2010, the BLS noted.
+Little change in employment through 2020 is projected for these professionals, who earned a median salary of $51,470, the BLS noted.